top of page

 In 1991, Stan joined Ingrid Chavez's European tour band, marking another milestone in his career.
 His debut solo project, "Distance," earned accolades and featured an approved rendition of Peter Gabriel's "Mercy Street."
 Stan's sophomore album, "Sweet," is a conceptual piece that weaves the tale of an orphaned juvenile dinosaur, with each track serving as a contemporary tone poem.
 Drawing inspiration from his research on Jurassic dinosaurs, this album skillfully merges scientific insights with a captivating fictional narrative, offering a unique glimpse into prehistoric life.

-After years spent scoring for film, composing, and performing with the rock band Blackfish Movement, Stan has found his way back to his jazz roots.
+After years spent scoring for film, composing, and performing with the rock band Blackfish Movement, and the jazzy group Jessie Street.
+Stan has found his way back to his jazz roots.
 Currently, he is in the midst of crafting several exciting new releases of original music.
 Stay tuned for more sonic adventures from this multifaceted artist!

 Press